EPIC-Campus-LPS/crashme-warmgang/README.md

 - "invalid method declaration" error on line 4 after making a constructor that had a different name than the class
 - "class interface enum expected" on line 42 after deleting its method, making the computer expect one of those because of the ending curly brace
 - "reached end of file while parsing" on line 42 after deleting half of the code so I'm not sure but probably it was looking for a method I deleted
+- "<Identifier> expected" error after deleting the Scanner from "Scanner scanner = new Scanner(System.in)" sure we'll go with that

 ## Runtime Errors